-PROPERTY.
-PLANT AND EQUIPMENT
+PROPERTY, PLANT AND EQUIPMENT

-Property, plant and equipment are stated at cost, including refurbishment, less accumulated depreciation and impairment.
+Property, plant, equipment and cane roots are stated at cost, including refurbishment, less accumulated depreciation and impairment.
 Cost includes the estimated cost of dismantling and removing the assets.
 Interest and other costs incurred on major capital projects are capitalised until all the activities necessary to prepare assets for their intended use are substantially complete.

 Assets held under finance lease agreements are capitalised at fair value, depreciated over their expected useful lives and the corresponding liabilities to the lessor are raised.
 Lease finance charges are charged to profit or loss over the term of the relevant lease using the effective interest rate method.
 Land and capital work in progress are not depreciated.
 All other fixed assets, including major factory overhaul costs, are depreciated and charged to profit or loss over their expected useful lives to estimated residual values at rates appropriate to their use.

-Maintenance expenditure on the company's sugar mills, following the cessation of crushing for the season, is carried forward as a current asset and charged against the following season's income.
+Major plant overhaul costs on the sugar mills following the cessation of crushing for the season are carried forward as a current asset and charged against the following season's income.
 Where significant parts of a fixed asset item have different useful lives to the item itself, these component parts are depreciated over their estimated useful lives.
 The methods of depreciation, useful lives and residual values are reviewed annually.

-During the year under review, property, plant and equipment were depreciated on the straight line basis using the rates set out below:
+During the year under review, property, plant, equipment and cane roots were depreciated on the straight line basis using the rates set out below:

 Agricultural land improvements 50 to 99 years

 Buildings 30 to 50 years

 Plant and equipment 4 to 40 years

 Vehicles 4 to 12 years

 Furniture and equipment 3 to 10 years

+Cane roots 6 to 12 years

-On the disposal or scrapping of property, plant and equipment, the gain or loss arising thereon is recognised in profit or loss.
+On the disposal or scrapping of property, plant, equipment and cane roots, the gain or loss arising thereon is recognised in profit or loss.